nemocrys/dolfinx-openfoam/README.md

 ## Acknowledgements

-This code is based on the preCICE tutorial [flow-over-heated-plate](https://github.com/precice/tutorials/tree/master/flow-over-heated-plate).
+This project is based on the preCICE tutorial [flow-over-heated-plate](https://github.com/precice/tutorials/tree/master/flow-over-heated-plate) and the preCICE [fenics-adapter](https://github.com/precice/fenics-adapter)